SD-WAN Symmetric Packet Return

 Traffic Flow Through an SD-WAN Security Gateway With Symmetric Packet Return

-Note - The symmetric packet return is available in these Security Gateway versions:
+Note - The symmetric packet return is the default behavior in these Security Gateway versions:

 1. A request traffic "Client-to-Server" ("C2S") arrives from a Client (through an ISP) to the SD-WAN Security Gateway (in our example, at either interface eth2 or interface eth4).